Naazim Richardson

-Naazim Richardson (died 24 July 2020) was an American boxing trainer from Philadelphia.
+Naazim Richardson (November 26, 1965 – July 24, 2020) was an American boxing trainer from Philadelphia.
 Richardson is most notable for training Bernard Hopkins and "Sugar" Shane Mosley, in addition to Steve Cunningham and Karl Dargan.
 He is also known for catching Antonio Margarito with plaster knuckle pads in his hand wraps prior to Margarito's fight with Mosley.
 This led to Margarito's one-year suspension from boxing.

 Early life

 Richardson was raised in Philadelphia, Pennsylvania, and left home when he was 14.
 He was jailed as a teenager.
 According to The New York Times, "Boxing took Richardson from the streets that almost swallowed him in north Philadelphia, gave him energy and purpose."
 He was a head trainer in the Concrete Jungle in Philadelphia, and was also a trainer in several gyms across Philadelphia.
 Richardson worked under Bouie Fisher for a while.
 His son Rock Allen was a boxer prior to a car accident.